krakend/krakend-documentation/endpoints/sequential-proxy.md

 }
 ```

-KrakenD waits for the response of the backend and looks for the field `destination_id`.
-And then injects the value in the next backend call to `/destinations/{destination_id}`.
-In this case the next call is `GET /destinations/1034`, and the response is:
+KrakenD waits for the backend response and injects the value of `destination_id` in the URL of the next backend call.
+In this case, the next call is `GET /destinations/1034`, and the response is:

 ```json
 {